TNT Sports 4: International football

 The first international football match shown on ESPN was the pre-season friendly match between Russia and Argentina on 12 August 2009, which saw Argentina win 3–2.
 The first youth international match was the European Under-21 Championship qualification match between England under-21s and FYR Macedonia under-21s on 4 September 2009, which England won 2–1.

 On 5 October 2009, ESPN secured a multi-year deal to show 150 classic FIFA World Cup matches from 1930 to 2006.
 The matches are shown on ESPN and ESPN Classic.

 As part of a four-year deal for FA Cup coverage, formally announced on 8 December 2009, ESPN will show all of the England Under-21s home fixtures.
 These matches have since moved to BT Sport who now own ESPN.

 On 24 May 2010, ESPN announced that it had acquired UK exclusive broadcast rights to live coverage from 41 international football fixtures, including "at least" 16 qualifiers for the UEFA Euro 2012 tournament, from the Kentaro rights agency.
 It is understood that the batch of games will feature a broad mix of European national sides, potentially including some home nations.
 ESPN will also broadcast 20 international friendlies and live coverage from the Brazil World Tour, in which the five-time World Cup winners take on national teams from around the world.
 The first of these fixtures to be shown was the World Cup warm-up match between Argentina and Canada on 24 May 2010, which was won 5–0 by the home side, these matches moved to BT Sport after the acquisition.
-Sky Sports have exclusive coverage of all qualifiers within Europe from 2014–2018, apart from England matches and one other qualifier per matchday, which air on ITV.
+Sky Sports have exclusive coverage of all qualifiers within Europe from 2014 to 2018, apart from England matches and one other qualifier per matchday, which air on ITV.

 On 15 July 2010, ESPN secured broadcast rights to all France and Germany's Euro 2012 qualifying matches.
 ESPN broadcast selected home friendly matches featuring France and Germany.

 During May 2011, ESPN secured the rights to the 2011 Copa América.